xgleich1/starship/meta/Progress/1_Control_The_General_Throttle/README.txt

 There was no attitude control yet, which meant RUD at the end.

-RUD = Rapid Unscheduled Disassbembly
+RUD = Rapid Unscheduled Disassembly